perevalovds/OpenNI2/README.md

 ## perevalovds fork notes

-- I updated the code to be compiled on VS 2019, 64 bit, except cameras drivers (I put them as dll).
+- Updated the code to be compiled on VS 2019, 64 bit, except cameras drivers (I put them as dll).

-- I added function for faster converting whole depth frame to world, see DepthToWorldCoeff, getDepthToWorldCoeff() at CoordinateConverter.
+- Added function for faster converting whole depth frame to world, see DepthToWorldCoeff, getDepthToWorldCoeff() at CoordinateConverter.

+- Changed PS1080.ini to be able to work with more number of cameras on a single PC:
+  UsbInterface=2

 ## Original text
 **Structure Core customers:** OpenNI does not currently support Structure Core.
 To start developing with Structure Core download *Structure SDK (Cross-Platform)* on the [Developer Portal](https://developer.structure.io/sdk).